LANIXX-HH/runfromyaml/README.md

       - zsh
 ~~~

-### Call a Command inside a running Docker container or run it once.
+### Call a Command inside a running Docker container or run it once

-* docker - this section can be used to start some command or set of multiple command separated by semicolon in a running container or by starting new container and terminate it after run.
+- docker - this section can be used to start some command or set of multiple command separated by semicolon in a running container or by starting new container and terminate it after run.

 attention: you can use only `run` or `exec` command